sswayney/seq-logback-appender/README.md

      */
     public MyCustomSeqLogEntry(ILoggingEvent eventObject, Format dateFormat) {
         super(eventObject, dateFormat);
-	// set any custom fields here
+	// set any custom fields here you may have place in the mdc via the overridden doFilter }
-    }
 }
 ```